 I think that every family needs to find their way in that.
 It is going to feel very strange and unsettling for teenagers if all the boundaries go out the window.
 It isn’t good for them and they know it isn’t good for them, even if they would say otherwise.
 So as parents it is our job to continue to hold the boundaries in whatever shape that looks like.
 It doesn’t have to look the same as typical routine, but some boundaries and limits need to be in place.

 There is a lot of talk about social distancing being the way we protect not just ourselves but our broader community.
 The same concept applies to families.
-While home, our goal is to keep everyone’s wellbeing at the highest level that we can, which means going out of our way to extend a little more kindness, give a little more space, offer a little more forgiveness.
+While home, our goal is to keep everyone’s wellbeing at the highest level that we can.
+That means going out of our way to extend a little more kindness.
+Give a little more space.
+Offer a little more forgiveness.
 That will help us to feel our best, which will in turn allow us to keep up the good habits that are going to get us through these next weeks or months.